intel-retail/software-vsync-modulation-sample/README.md

 ```

 # Preparing two systems for PTP communication:
+This program allows two systems to synchronize their vertical sync firing times.

+Building steps:
+1) Type ```make release``` from the main directory.
+It compiles everything and creates a
+   release folder which can then be copied to the target systems.

+Building of this program has been successfully tested on both Ubuntu 20 and Fedora 30.

+Preparing two systems for PTP communication:
 In order to prepare two systems, please follow these steps:
 1) There should be a network cable directly connecting the ethernet ports of the two
 systems.